EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 - The Oscilloscope offers the following functionalities:
 ![][EmotiBit-Oscilloscope]

-[ToDo:Update the Gif below to represent the new oscilloscope]
+[ToDo:Update the Gif above to represent the new oscilloscope]
   - <details><summary>Track All EmotiBits on the N/W</summary>

     - All active EmotiBits on the same network as the host computer show up on the Oscilloscope.